 3. Stick to doing story kick offs

-We use story kick-offs as part of any Agile project, and it's been no different working remotely.
+We use story kick-offs as part of an Agile project, and it’s been no different working remotely.

 Their importance has been highlighted even more in remote working as it can be a bit of a challenge grabbing everyone together quickly.
 We make sure we set up slots for all of us to jump on video calls and run through the story on a shared screen.
 It helps prevent any miscommunication and ensures we’re not re-working something further down the line.